-Far too often many of our my medical provider clients are confused when they receive a statutory 627.736(6)(b) request.
+After someone is injured in a Florida accident, the injured party may need to file an insurance claim in order to pay for medical treatment.
+Far too often many of our medical provider clients are confused when they receive a statutory 627.736(6)(b) request.
 As such, these documentation requests are often overlooked.
 If the request goes unanswered, the provider's bills are not technically “overdue”.

 Ignoring A (6)(b) Request Does Not Make Your Problem Go Away